sul-dlss-deprecated/lyberservices-scripts/README.md

 There can be other columns too -- they will be ignored.
 They can be either full druids (with the prefix) or just the PIDs.
-Save it somewhere the pre-assembly code can read it.
+Save it somewhere the lyberservices-scripts code can read it.

 e.g. druid druid:oo000oo0001 druid:oo000oo0002 oo000oo0003